loululou/checkDomain/README.md

-# checkDomain
+# Check Domain
-Simple Domain Scanning Tool
+This is a Simple Domain Scanning Tool for checking domain valid or not